Simserhof

 The visit starts with a 15-minute film covering the period between 1918 and 1940.
 Then the visitors take a seat on a small train called le Ride, which is fully automated and has a sound system for explanations in French, English, and German.
 The bunker is entered through the munitions entrance, defended by antitank guns, machine guns and bren guns.

 There is also a walking tour showing the quarters and the power plant.
 Highlights are the battery of filters which cleaned the air in case of an attack with gas.
-One of the four diesel engines in the power plant which provided electricity for light, hoist, material railroad and of course he tower, is still working.
+One of the four diesel engines in the power plant which provided electricity for light, hoist, material railroad and the tower are still working.